Ōtira River

 The Ōtira River is located in the central South Island of New Zealand.
-It rises on the slopes of Mount Rolleston in the Southern Alps / Kā Tiritiri o te Moana, and flows north for 20 km, passing through the town of Otira before joining the Taramakau River.
+It rises on the slopes of Mount Rolleston in the Southern Alps, and flows north for 20 km, passing through the town of Otira before joining the Taramakau River.
 The Taramakau's outflow is into the Tasman Sea, 12 km south of Greymouth.

-The valley of the Otira River forms the northwestern approach to Arthur's Pass, one of the three main passes across the Southern Alps.
+The valley of the Ōtira River forms the northwestern approach to Arthur's Pass, one of the three main passes across the Southern Alps.